|Tri-Fitness Challenges Rules and Regulations|

 2. COMPETITION AND SCORING

 The scoring will be done on the 10.00 scoring system.
-Thus, a perfect score for the entire TFC (Tri-Fitness Challenge) would be 40.00 points.
-Perfect score for Men’s Challenge is 20.00 points.
+Thus, a perfect score for the entire Tri-Fitness Overall would be 50.00 points.
+A perfect score for Tri-Fitness Optional would be 40.00.
+Perfect score for Tri-Fitness and Men’s Challenge would be 30.00

 Section 1 Events

 A) Obstacle Course – The athlete will run the course once.
 This time will be subtracted from the number 200 and then divided by the number 15.85.
 Thus, the time will be scored on the 10.00 system.

 B) Fitness Routine Event (women only) – The judges will score each athlete based on